Answers to our most frequently asked questions.

 - Your hose or hose fittings may be damaged (if you have a slide shower).
 In this case you will need a new hose.

 Care & Cleaning Instructions

-Methven tapware is designed and manufactured for enduring good looks.
-To maintain the quality finish please follow these guidelines:
+Methven tapware is designed and manufactured for enduring style.
+To maintain the quality finish, please follow these guidelines:

 - Choose only gentle cleaning products and don’t use harsh abrasives.

-- Wipe with a soft cloth and water or, when necessary, use mild dishwashing liquids or liquid soaps.
+- Wipe with a soft cloth and water.
+If necessary, use mild dishwashing liquid or liquid soaps.